How to amend a git commit

 Git commit amend vs git revert

-When you undo a Git commit with a reset instead of an amend, the system preserves the previous commit in your history and creates a new commit that represents the undone commit.
-As a result, the git revert command is a much safer option when manipulating a shared Git commit history.
+When you undo a Git commit with reset instead of amend, the old commit remains in your history and a new commit is created to represent the undone change.
+For this reason, the git revert command is generally the safer option when working with a shared repository.